Overview of Mitochondrial Disease

 Scientifically, it is actually a category or group of diseases.
 That’s why mitochondrial disease takes many different forms and no two people may look alike.

-It can look like any number of better known diseases: Autism, Parkinson’s, Alzheimer’s, Lou Gehrig’s disease, muscular dystrophy and, chronic fatigue.
+It can look like any number of better known diseases: Autism , Parkinson’s , Alzheimer’s , Lou Gehrig’s disease (ALS), muscular dystrophy, and chronic fatigue syndrome.
 Staying with the power plant analogy, power plants provide energy to a large community with each part of the community requiring varying degrees of power; in the same way, mitochondria provide energy to various organs of the body.
 So, when there is a mitochondrial dysfunction, a “black out” looks like Leigh’s Disease, severe and fatal, while a “brown out” might be severe, but not lethal.

 What Happens To You When You Get It?